BettiM7/metismex-for-windows/README.md

-# metismex-for-windows
+# metismex for windows
-metis and metismex tutorial for windows
+If the only necessity is to use metismex with matlab, the directory ``compiled metismex`` already has a compiled version ready to use. <br>